Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ### netAtPrice

-swaps quantity amount of ETH for ZenBull token at ZenBull/ETH price
+swaps quantity amount of BCH for ZenBull token at ZenBull/BCH price

 ```solidity